 Why is Composition of Functions Important?

 - Modeling Complex Systems: It allows us to break down complex relationships into smaller, manageable parts.
-For example, in physics, we can model the trajectory of a projectile by composing functions that describe its horizontal and vertical motion.
+Here's one way to look at it: in physics, we can model the trajectory of a projectile by composing functions that describe its horizontal and vertical motion.

 - Simplifying Expressions: Composition can be used to simplify complex expressions by identifying and substituting intermediate functions.